mlflow/mlflow-export-import/tests/databricks/README.md

 Since each test invokes a remote Databricks job, using a job cluster for each test would be very slow since you would need to spin up a cluster for each test.
+Therefore an interactive cluster is used for the test session.

-The `cluster` attribute is a polymorphic field that has two possible values.
+The `cluster` attribute is a polymorphic attribute that has two possible values:

 * **New cluster**.
 Launch a new all-purpose (interactive) cluster at test startup time and reuse this cluster for all tests.
 At the end of the test suite, the cluster will be deleted.